Surrounded (Björk album): Content and release

 Surrounded compiles reissues of five of Björk's studio albums—Debut (1993), Post (1995), Homogenic (1997), Vespertine (2001) and Medúlla (2004)—in addition to Selmasongs (2000), and Drawing Restraint 9 (2005), her soundtrack albums.
 They are pressed in DualDiscs, which possess both a CD side and a DVD side.
 The former contains each album as originally released, whereas they appear remastered in both DTS and Dolby 5.1 on the latter.
 Paul 'P-Dub' Walton was the project's sound engineer, having been responsible for the remasters.
-Ken Richardson of Sound and Vision described Richardson's work on the box set as a "truly surrounding mix", adding it provides "authority" to Björk's "fragile" voice, while making "the icy electronics warm up in the newly expansive atmosphere."
+Ken Richardson of Sound and Vision described Walton's work on the box set as a "truly surrounding mix", adding it provides "authority" to Björk's "fragile" voice, while making "the icy electronics warm up in the newly expansive atmosphere."
 The DVD sides incorporate the music videos of each album's singles, the exceptions being the discs for Selmasongs and Drawing Restraint 9 do not include any visuals, but the latter features an extra track—"Petrolatum".
 (Note: In addition to their audio counterpart: